 - Photocopy the incoming contract.

-- Three-hole punch the photocopied contract and put them in the executed contracts binder on [name of person’s] third bookshelf inside her office door.
+- Three-hole punches the photocopied contract and put them in the executed contracts binder on [name of person’s] the third bookshelf inside her office door.

 - Forward the original contract to [name of person] in Legal.